4 minute read

 You can see a summary of the objects using

-The experiment objects themselves will not have their state modified over the course of a trial run: once created they represent generally static state.
+The experiment objects themselves will not have their state modified over the course of a trial run: After they’re created, they represent a generally static state.

 Trial objects will undergo a number of state progressions over the course of a trial run.

-These progressions can be monitored by watching the “status” portion of the trial object (e.g. when viewing
+These progressions can be monitored by watching the “status” portion of the trial object (for example, when viewing

 kubectl get trials -o yaml <TRIAL NAME>).

-The trial object will also own several (one to three) job objects depending on the experiment; those jobs will be labeled using the trial name (e.g.
+The trial object will also own several (one to three) job objects depending on the experiment.
+Those jobs will be labeled using the trial name (for example,

 trial=<name>) and are typically named using the trial name as a prefix.